South African type MY tender

 The South African type MY tender was a steam locomotive tender.

 Type MY tenders entered service in 1949 and 1950, as tenders to the Class 24 2-8-4 Berkshire type branchline steam locomotives which entered service on the South African Railways in that year.

 Manufacturer

-Type MY tenders were built in 1949 by North British Locomotive Company.
+Type MY tenders were built in 1949 by the North British Locomotive Company.

 The Class 24 2-8-4 Berkshire type steam locomotive was designed by Dr. M.M.
 Loubser, Chief Mechanical Engineer of the South African Railways (SAR) from 1939 to 1949, to replace the old Classes 6, 7 and 8 locomotives in branchline service on light rail in South Africa and especially in South West Africa.
 The Type MY entered service as tenders to these locomotives.

 Characteristics

 The tender had a coal capacity of 9 lt, a water capacity of 4520 impgal and a maximum axle loading of 9 lt 10 lcwt.

 It was a tank wagon type tender, similar in appearance to the North American Vanderbilt type tender, with a cylindrical water tank which had an inside diameter of 6 ft 5+3/4 in.
 The tender was similar to the Type MX tender, but its wheelbase was 10 ft 1+3/4 in shorter.
 Like the Type MX tender, it rode on three-axle Buckeye bogies, supplied by General Steel Castings of Eddystone, Pennsylvania, and became commonly known as a Torpedo tender.
 Like its engine, the tender was equipped with vacuum brakes.